 AT&T 5G phones

-AT&T's 5G phone rollout has been very slow.
-The Samsung Galaxy S10 5G was available in early 2019 for business users, only recently becoming available for consumers.
-It has now been joined by the new Samsung Galaxy S20 series) things took off and the network's 5G phone has since grown significantly.
+AT&T's 5G phone rollout was initially very slow.
+The Samsung Galaxy S10 5G was available in early 2019 for business users and took a long time to become available for consumers.
+Since early 2020 (with the Galaxy S20 series) things took off and the network's 5G phone has since grown significantly.

 Samsung Galaxy S21 5G